steve1281/kubernetes_tutorial/README.md

-kube-demo   - simple kubernetes example using a public docker kube-demo-2 - kubernetes example with a custom docker container (using node) kube-jobs - examples of job and cronjob in kubernetes
+kube-demo   - simple kubernetes example using a public docker kube-demo-2 - kubernetes example with a custom docker container (using node) kube-jobs - examples of job and cronjob in kubernetes nginx-example - local web development using volumeMount and nginx
 ```

 ## swagger